You are here

 If our nominee is awarded a fellowship, when does he or she begin the fellowship?

-Fellows begin in autumn 2015.
+Fellows begin within the two semesters following the award.
 Programs whose academic year starts in summer must contact the fellowship office to arrange for an earlier start for their awardees.Share FAQ

 How will our nominees be notified of the award results?